sk00t3r/debian-install-ionqt/README.md

 # Installing the IonQT Wallet on Linux.

 This install will detect your linux distro and install the QT wallet if it is supported.
-If your distro is not suported do not worry, I am working on more distros all the time).
+If your distro is not suported do not worry, I am working on more distros all the time.

 # Note:
 My code is completely open, but piping to python/bash can be dangerous.
 For a safer install, review the code and then follow the instructions below.